 The consequences of recycling designs

-When architects give recycled designs, there are consequences especially to clients.
+When architects give recycled designs, there are consequences, especially for clients.

-As you know, what the architect trades is his skill, experience and time for a fee.
+As you know, what the architect trades is their skill, experience and time for a fee.

-Therefore, when you request cheap or free designs from qualified architects, you are indirectly saying to that architect.
+Therefore, when you request cheap or free designs from architects, you may be saying to that architect.

 Give me a professional design but don’t spend so much of your skill, experience and time doing so.
 Because I will not be able to pay for it.

-Wanting your patronage the architect commences even though your request is unprofitable to him.
+Wanting your patronage the architect commences the work even though your request is unprofitable to him.

 What does the architect do?

 - He presents to you an old project of his that is very similar to your brief without informing you.
-Often, he may makes minor alterations to customize the design to fit your request.
+Often, they may make minor alterations to customize the design to fit your request.